byrd-laif/soilMakers/readme.md

 ### [Life*Styles* For Change ~ Becoming a part of the circle of life.](./lifeStylesForChange)

-**Vivarium Salon Culture; Bringing Life To Style. *Art,* as the vehicle for working through feelings of living in a damaged world, cultivating cultures that symbiotically connect, healing soil to soul.**
+**Vivarium Salon Culture; Bringing Life To Style. *Art,* as the vehicle for working through feelings of living in a damaged world, cultivating cultures that symbiotically connect, healing soil to soul.** Art is, in fact, an expression.
+And an expression is a necessity.

 [Real time on Matrix; Join the conversation in the interactive **Vivarium Salon**](https://matrix.to/#/!LSpVaMCiYQehpJONFF:matrix.org?via=matrix.org&via=t2bot.io&via=stux.chat)